1-ankush-1/dailyDsa/readme.md

 This repository is filled with new and challenging questions that will push you to think outside the box and expand your understanding of DSA.

+-  Date - 21Oct2023
+    - _Magical Story: The Enchanted Array_
+    - realm of this quandary(English Alphabet)

+- Date - 27Oct2023
+    - sum of maximum from left and right
+    - Geek Coins Box
+    - Sandy Planks

+- Date - 4Dec2023

 We hope you find this repository helpful in your journey to mastering DSA.
 Happy coding!